JohnM97/CS499-ePortfolio/docs/pages/artifact-software.md

 The biggest challenge was ensuring the refactor didn’t break existing routes.
 I validated changes by running the app locally, testing all API endpoints, and checking both the logs and error responses.

-This process improved **maintainability, observability, and reliability** of the server—qualities that are essential in professional software engineering.
+This process improved **maintainability, observability, and reliability** of the server qualities that are essential in professional software engineering.

 ---